department-of-veterans-affairs/va.gov-team/teams/vsp/teams/pst-forms-library/research/review-page/conversation_guide.md

     - Talk to me about what is easy and not easy to use on this page?
 Alternate: what would you change about this?
 Why?

 **Design Variation with Open Accordion**
-*This is another variation to the Review page you just viewed.
+*This is another variation to the pages you have been looking at.
 Please take a couple of minutes to look at this page.*

 - Please talk to me about how easy it is to review the information on this page (feedback about accordion design)?
     - How would you like to see the information displayed? (always visible or open as required)?